codinggilm/Positive-Touch/README.md

 ## Improving the site and the code
 Current workload:<br />
 - Implementing large tablet display; at the moment, only standard tablet viewing has been added.
-Larger tablets like iPad Pro require a few extra modifications<br />
+Larger tablets like iPad Pro require a few extra modifications.<br />
-- Mobile viewing also needs work and some components require conditional rendering based on viewport.
+- Mobile viewing also needs work and some components require conditional rendering based on viewport width.
 Right now, only the home page is nearly done. <br />
 - Cleaning up the unused SASS codes.
-A lot of my previous ideas are still there, making the file readability messy in some places. <br />
+Some of my previous ideas are still there, they need to be removed to improve file readability and keep the code clean. <br />
 - Removing unused components from the folders.
 Like for the CSS / SASS code, some components previously made but not in use need to be removed.
 - Cleaning up unused imports. <br />
 - Creating an import file for pictures. <br />